aregtech/areg-sdk/examples/05_timer/ReadMe.md

 # 05_timer Project Overview

-The [05_timer](https://github.com/aregtech/areg-sdk/tree/master/examples/05_timer) project showcases the usage of timers in applications.
-It demonstrates the initialization, starting, and stopping of multiple timers, each processed in different threads.
-To utilize timers, the *Timer Service* (also known as *Timer Manager*) needs to be started.
-The timers are automatically dispatched in the thread of the timer owner.
+The **[05_timer](./05_timer)** project demonstrates the use of timers within multithreaded applications.
+It shows how to initialize, start, and stop multiple timers, each managed in separate threads.
+To use timers, the *Timer Service* (or *Timer Manager*) must be active.
+Timers are automatically handled in the thread of their respective owners.

-The project utilizes the following types of timers:
+The project includes the following types of timers:

-- One-time timer: Executes a task only once.
+- **One-time timer**: Executes a task once and then stops.
-- Periodic timer: Executes a task a certain number of times.
+- **Periodic timer**: Executes a task repeatedly for a defined number of times.
-- Continuous timer: Executes a task continuously until it is stopped.
+- **Continuous timer**: Executes a task continuously until manually stopped.

+This project highlights how to implement and manage timers for various scenarios.